rebontadeb/rcciit_training/kubernetes/00-install/Readme.md

 | --------    | --------  | --------    | ---------------------   | ---------------     |
 | TCP         | Inbound   | 10250       | Kubelet API             | Self, Leader        |
 | TCP         | Inbound   | 30000-32767 | NodePort Services†      | All                 |

-9. Swap disabled.
-You MUST disable swap in order for the kubelet to work properly.